 The story behind this one: ABC had a series called Extreme Makeover which was about improving people's looks through plastic surgery.
 Someone decided to make a spinoff — technically, what this show is supposed to be doing is like plastic surgery, only to houses.
-As it happens, while majorly rebuilding a person is a little uneasy even among the mainstream, majorly rebuilding a house for deserving people is definitely feel-good programming, besides offering ample opportunities for Product Placement — and the show always tries to make sure that those who are having their houses rebuilt appear deserving.
-Thus, while the original Extreme Makeover only lasted two seasons, this is a Long Runner.
+As it happens, while drastically making over a person is a little challenging even among the mainstream note , drastically rebuilding a house for deserving people is definitely feel-good programming, besides offering ample opportunities for Product Placement — and the show always tries to make sure that those who are having their houses rebuilt appear deserving.
+Thus, while the original Extreme Makeover only lasted four seasons, this ran for nine.
 In December 2011, however, it was announced that the show would end in January 2012 after nine successful seasons.
 The series has been resurrected for special episodes, including a Christmas Special in December 2012.

 This show provides examples of: